AngeloGaeta1990/Password_generator/README.md

 - **Ultimate Privacy**: Rest assured that the generated .csv file remains completely confidential and is not accessible on Heroku or any online platform, ensuring your password data is for your eyes only.
 ---

+## Future-Enhancements
+---
+- Implement a system to assess password complexity.
+- Provide the option to input data via command line arguments, rather than relying solely on a command prompt.
+- Integrate synchronization with Google Docs or OneDrive.

 ## Bugs fixing
 ---